michaelkernaghan/dcp-migration-test/README.md

 4. **Keith Fellini** - Baker testing account with substantial balance and reputation

 For each account, the system monitors:
-- Original Tezos address and assigned Base address
+- Original Tezos address (the Base L3 addresses will be assigned during migration)
 - Balance migration (ensuring values are preserved)
 - Reputation migration
 - User authentication and verification